©

 2024

 Following the success of the 2022-23 initiative, British Council is delighted to continue our support for the Language is A Queer Thing poetry exchange in 2024-25.
-This dynamic project unites six LGBTQIA+ poets—three from India and three from the UK—who will collaborate and create new works to be presented at Kolkata Literary Meet in January 2025.
+This dynamic project unites six LGBTQIA+ poets—three from India and three from the UK—who will collaborate and create new works to be presented at Artshila Shantiniketan on Wednesday 22 January 2025 followed by Kolkata Literary Meet on Saturday 25 January 2025 at 11.30am.